 - Cut your Golden’s toenails every time they are overgrown.

 - Apply tick and flea preventative powder once every month or after every bath.

-Golden Retriever grooming is not rocket science, but there are some nuances, tips and best practices to the process.
-Keep reading to discover the nitty-gritty of each of these “must do” grooming routines.
+Golden Retriever grooming is not rocket science.
+However, it does require some time and there are some nuances, tips, and best practices to the process.
+Continue reading to discover the nitty-gritty of each of these 8 “must do” grooming routines.

 RECOMMENDED: 35 Great Golden Retriever Mixes

 The golden coat that gives this breed its name is both gorgeous and fluffy.
-This coat has a double layer: the extensive inner layer (undercoat) and the thick and water-repellant topcoat (also known as guard hairs).
+This coat has a double layer: the extensive inner layer (also known as the undercoat) and the thick and water-repellant topcoat (also known as guard hairs).

-Golden Retrievers shed heavily two times per year and moderately throughout.
+The bad news is that Golden Retrievers shed heavily two times per year and moderately throughout.
+It isn’t as bad as it seems though.
 Their undercoat thickens to adapt to the winter cold, and the outer coat sheds to weather the summer’s heat.

 Daily brushing helps, but shedding all over the house is just part of owning a large hairy dog.
 Our Goldens aren’t too bad most of the year, except in spring when they ‘blow’ their coats.– Jun0wh0 (Reddit User)